BYLAWS OF THE WASATCH MOUNTAIN CLUB, INC.

 officer, the Treasurer shall be suitably bonded to cover any liabilities

 associated with the holding of this office.

-over the signatures of officers duly
+Funds shall be withdrawn only over the signatures of Officers duly

-to have signatory rights
+designated to have signatory rights.

 The Conservation Director shall serve as chairperson of the

-and keep the General Membership and Governing Board
+Conservation Committee, and keep the General Membership and Governing Board

 informed about conservation issues.